amitibo/amitibo.github.io/_pages/projects-archive.md

 ---
-title: Research
+title: Projects
 layout: collection
-permalink: /research/
+permalink: /projects/
-collection: research
+collection: projects
 entries_layout: grid
 classes: wide
 ---

 Following is a list of projects I did or took part of.